Guy Madjo

 Guy Bertrand Madjo (born 1 June 1984) is a Cameroonian former footballer who played as a striker.

 Following a spell playing football in his native Cameroon, Madjo moved to England and played for Petersfield Town of the Wessex League.
 He attracted the attention of Bristol City, signing for the club in August 2005.
 Having only made a handful of appearances for Bristol City, Madjo joined Forest Green Rovers on loan in November 2005, making the loan move permanent in January 2006.
 At the end of 2005–06 season, he was released by Forest Green after failing to agree terms on a new contract.
-He ultimately signed for newly promoted Conference National club Stafford Rangers on a free transfer in August 2006, spending a season with the club.
+He ultimately signed for newly-promoted Conference National club Stafford Rangers on a free transfer in August 2006, spending a season with the club.

 In June 2007, Madjo signed for Crawley Town on a free transfer.
-He scored 11 goals in 18 games at the start of the 2007–08 campaign, which attracted the attention of a number of Football League clubs.
+He scored 11 goals in 18 games at the start of the 2007–08 campaign, which attracted the attention of several Football League clubs.
 In November 2007, Madjo signed for Cheltenham Town on loan, with a view to a permanent move.
-However, he only played five times for the club, and returned to Crawley in January 2008 after hearing of interest from Shrewsbury Town.
+However, he only played five times for the club and returned to Crawley in January 2008 after hearing of interest from Shrewsbury Town.
 Madjo signed for Shrewsbury shortly after, commanding a £20,000 transfer fee.
-He spent a year with the club, although made no appearances during the 2008–09 season.
+He spent a year with the club, although he made no appearances during the 2008–09 season.
 In January 2009, Madjo opted for a move abroad, joining Chinese League One side Guangdong Sunray Cave on a free transfer.
 The following season, he played for KF Bylis Ballsh in the Albanian Superliga.
 He returned to England in June 2011, signing for newly promoted League One club Stevenage on a free transfer.
 He joined Port Vale on a six-week loan spell in November 2011.
-He signed with Aldershot Town in January 2012, before joining Plymouth Argyle on loan nine months later.
+He signed with Aldershot Town in January 2012 before joining Plymouth Argyle on loan nine months later.
 He joined Macclesfield Town in March 2013, and six months later moved to Hong Kong to play for Tuen Mun SA and then played for Looktabfah in Thailand.
 He returned to England to sign for Tranmere Rovers in November 2014.
 He was sent to prison by a UK court for sexual assault in January 2016 following a trial in his absence.